EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 In this final exercise, a new draft record is created and prepared for final publication.
 This includes adding initial metadata, updating it through a patch and adding files to publish.
 Final step is to change its state from draft to published.

 #### Exercise 3a Create a new draft record
 Create a new draft record with some metadata values.
+The record is to be published under the EUDAT community and will be open access.
+For this a header is prepared that indicates the type of data that's being sent along with the request.
+Of course, the metadata to be sent is also prepared.

 - Endpoint: `/api/records/`
 - Method: POST